Does your coffee taste bland and watery? There could be several reasons for this, so, why does my coffee taste watery?

 Weak Tasting Coffee

 Another reason your coffee tastes watery is that you are using a bag of lightly roasted coffee beans.
 These types of beans typically have a weaker taste compared to dark roast.
+Perhaps you are reusing coffee grounds for a second cup and that is the reason your coffee is watery.

 Not Enough Coffee